Site-level assessment of governance and equity (SAGE)

 Framework of equitable governance principles

-We conducted a first round of SAGE in late 2019 in nine countries: Cambodia, Vietnam, Philippines, Chad, Cameroon, Tanzania, Zambia, Greece and the UK.
-In January 2020, the facilitators from each of these sites and other key collaborators met to reflect on their experiences and refine the methodology.
+We conducted a first round of SAGE pilots in late 2019 in nine countries: Cambodia, Vietnam, Philippines, Chad, Cameroon, Tanzania, Zambia, Greece and the UK.

-SAGE has now been used in many more countries, including Bolovia, Colombia, Kenya, Côte d'Ivoire, Malawi, Lesotho, Madagascar, Mozambique, Nepal and Indonesia.
+SAGE version 1.0 has now been used in many more countries, including Bolivia, Colombia, Kenya, Côte d'Ivoire, Malawi, Lesotho, Madagascar, Mozambique, Democratic Republic of Congo, Uganda, Seychelles, Nepal and Indonesia.
 These assessments have covered marine and terrestrial sites that are owned and managed by state agencies, local communities and Indigenous Peoples.

-In response to the COVID-19 pandemic we have, in partnership with IUCN and GIZ, developed virtual interactive training for SAGE facilitators that enables SAGE to be used without a need for in-person training.
+In response to the COVID-19 pandemic we developed, in partnership with IUCN and GIZ, a virtual interactive training course for SAGE facilitators that enables SAGE to be used without a need for in-person training.

-We are now beginning a process of scaling up SAGE to more sites around the world, aiming for uptake by 2030 comparable to that of Protected Area Management Effectiveness evaluations (eg 10.000 sites) and that this will be a significant contribution to the transformative ambition of the post-2020 GBF.
+We are aiming for uptake by 2030 comparable to that of Protected Area Management Effectiveness evaluations after 10 years (eg 5,000 sites) and that this will make a significant contribution to the transformative ambition of the new GBF.

-This includes using SAGE as part of the IUCN green list process, with social safeguards and integrated with management effectiveness evaluations.
+This includes using SAGE as part of the IUCN green list process, with social safeguards and integrated with management effectiveness evaluation tools.

 SAGE – what is it and why do it?